-SC

-OKAN AGAN

-IR MP

-Main Campus I with Futu Pro Main Campus Existing System with Future Projects Profile 1

-5 Year C Climate Change Event

-100 Yea Event r Climate Change

-The accuracy & completeness of info guaranteed.
-It will be the respons shown on this drawing to locate & existing information whether shown of ormation shown on this drawing is not sibility of the user of the information establish the precise location of all r not.

-0 40 80 160 240
+OKANAGAN IRMP Main Campus Existing System with Future Projects Profile 1 5 Year Climate Change Event 100 Year Climate Change Event The accuracy & completeness of information shown on this drawing is not guaranteed.
+It will be the responsibility of the user of the information shown on this drawing to locate & establish the precise location of all existing information whether shown or not.
+0 40 80 160 Metres Metres Coordinate System: NUTM11 Data Sources: Data provided by UBCO, 2016 Project #: 1332.0327.01 Author: SQ Checked: GS Status: ~ FINAL ~ Revision: A Date: 2017 / 6 / 15

-Metres

-NUTM11 , i

-Data Sources: Data provided by UBCO, 2016

-Project #: 1332.0327.01 Author: SQ Checked: GS Status: ~ FINAL ~ URBAN systems

-Revision: A Date: 2017 / 6 / 15 Appendix 2.1